Solving tomorrow's challenges, today.

-The Hort Frontiers strategic partnership can investment funds from both the broader research and supply chain, and levy funds alongside the commonwealth dollar.
+Hort Frontiers invests funds from both the broader research and supply chain, and levy funds alongside the commonwealth dollar.
 The diversity of investors may include non-horticulture commercial industries, universities, public and private research institutes and state government agencies.
 Horticulture levy funds may be invested in Hort Frontiers should the appropriate advice be received.
 Whilst the individual goals of co-investment partners may differ, investment outcomes need to benefit all-of-horticulture to be considered.

 Currently, there are seven strategic investment funds, each addressing their own identified theme.
 They are:

 - Fruit Fly Fund (Managing risk)